michaelnoi/emotion_xai/README.md

 In basic test environment on M1 chip with 8 GB shared memory, the full setup runs at 10 FPS.

 To run the demonstrator on a device with a GPU, you will need to install the PyTorch build for your device.
 See the [PyTorch website](https://pytorch.org/get-started/locally/) for more details.

-### Example

-The demonstrator will open a window showing the live camera feed with the predicted emotion and GradCAM heatmap overlaid on each face.
-The demonstrator will also print the predicted emotion and the confidence of the prediction to the console.